Skip to main content

 How Does Estradiol Modulate Neuroinflammatory Pathways?

-The aging process and the decline in sex hormones are associated with a state of chronic, low-grade neuroinflammation, which is a key driver of and neurodegeneration.
+The aging process and the decline in sex hormones are associated with a state of chronic, low-grade neuroinflammation, which is a key driver of cognitive decline and neurodegeneration.
 Estradiol exerts powerful anti-inflammatory and antioxidant effects within the central nervous system.
 It modulates the activity of microglia, the brain’s resident immune cells.

 In a low-estrogen state, microglia can become chronically activated, releasing pro-inflammatory cytokines like TNF-α and IL-1β, which impair synaptic function and can lead to neuronal death.